Hosay27/04-2D-Platformer/README.md

 - W to jump, hold it for a higher jump

-- Q for a fireball and E for an icicle to damage enemies
+- Space to shoot a fireball

 ## Implementation
 Which features you included